 Parents/guardians, please talk with your kids about this month’s recipient and how their small contributions can make a big difference!
 Look for the Golden Collection Box at the Social Justice Table during Coffee Hour.
 Check out the poster in the RE space near the downstairs elevator for more details.

 Can I contribute cash to our Share the Plate partner?
 Yes, but be aware that all cash not designated as a pledge payment is divided 50-50 between our partner organization and the church.
 So when you put cash in the plate you are helping both our partner agency and our own congregation, which includes cash from the collection plate in the yearly budget.
 Cash contributions to Share the Plate are not hurting the church’s bottom line.

 If I write a check to our partner agency, will that amount be subtracted from their share of the 50-50 split amount?
 No, checks written directly to the partner agency are sent there at the end of the month.
 The check total has no effect on the partner’s share of the collection plate cash.

 I understand that Children and Youth will choose the Share the Plate Partner on occasion.
 How does that work?
 The Youth Steering Committee designates the monthly partner to receive funds in March, corresponding to the presentation of their annual Youth Service.
 All Children and Youth who attend RE will vote one Sunday in March for the May partner agency.
 You will find more information about that process here.

-Cash collected in the plate will be shared 50/50 between Peace Learning Center of Milwaukee and First Church.
-To donate only to Peace Learning Center (PLC) please write a check directly to the organization, place it in the collection plate, and we will mail it for you.
+Cash collected in the plate will be shared 50/50 between ABLE and First Church.
+To donate only to ABLE, please write a check directly to “ABLE Inc.” and we will mail it for you.
 Parents and guardians, please talk with your children how even small donations help.